Skuldur/athena-model-training/README.md

 | ATHENA.LANGUAGES   | Names of languages   | English, Spanish, Icelandic                |
 | ATHENA.CITIES      | Names of cities      | Berlin, Miami, San Francisco               |

-Currently we only support using the Athena literal.
+Currently we only support using the Athena literals.
 Future versions will support adding a list of values to the schema instead of the literal name.

 ### No Lambdas

+If you're not using Lambdas and just require the model weights and the metadata then you can use

 ```bash
 python intent_trainer.py <path-to-schema>
 ```

+The data will get stored in `intents/en/config/`

-However you will have to manually update the Intent Classifier
+You will then have to manually update the Intent Classifier

 ```bash
 python intent_classifier.py